rizwan09/budget_model/conflicts.md

 conflict10: load union and original full encoder and (with no generator or with loading defferent geneartor like rcnn, linear) run the experimens to collect result.

+rcnn_gen: I can train jointly rcnn gen + rcnn enc, and later load only the rcnn gen part with the full enc from the other model